 - Now on your PC open ODIN.

-- Once your phone is connected you will notice on ODIN that the ID:COM will change its colour to blue. ( If the color didn’t change, then the PC has failed to recognise your phone.
+- Once your phone is connected you will notice on ODIN that the ID:COM will change its color to blue. ( If the color didn’t change, then the PC has failed to recognize your phone.
 Make sure you have installed the right drivers and the drivers were installed successfully.
 Sometimes the fault lies in the USB cable).

 - Now if everything is ready.
 Press on Start.